witchy-mutant/blog/_posts/2015-01-13-Developer-Day-A-Day-Dedicated-To-Learning-New-Things.markdown

 I would encourage every team to do yourself a favor and **spend just one day to learn something new**.

-Tomorrow we'll have a session on what we learned and *of course* a round of feedback on how to make it better the next time.
+Tomorrow we'll have a session on what we learned and *of course* a round of feedback on how to make it better next time.

 I'll update this post after I learn what other members of our team have achieved!